Fall Semesters Westmont's Global Health Uganda

 Topics covered in Faith & Action reflect the students’ experience in Uganda, and throughout the semester students are encouraged to integrate the academic material with their experience of life in Uganda.
 After beginning with understanding and learning from cross-cultural experiences, we explore how exposure to traditional African beliefs challenges our own faith.
 We then look at issues related to the way Christians respond to poverty and suffering.
 From this academic and experiential foundation we examine our own North American Christianity with particular emphasis on personal conviction and response.

 Course provides students with the opportunity to enrich their understanding of culture as well as further develop and practice their own cultural competence through active service learning and participation and integration into a Ugandan community.
 Students will complete a minimum of 72 hours at an approved practicum site, interact with guest speakers, make site visits and travel in Uganda.
 (Cross-Cultural Internship/Practicum: 2-4 units of major credit in Kines or Bio.)

 Upper-division elective credit for biology majors; all tracks (4 units)

-Microbiology in Global Health Context counts for either Microbiology credit OR upper-division elective credit (4 units)
+Microbiology (with lab) in Global Health Context counts for either Microbiology credit OR upper-division elective credit (4 units)